Goa Tour Packages

 Explore the Rich History at Archaeological Museum

 This museum was once an ancient Franciscan Monastery.
-The Archaeological Survey of India founded the museum in 1964 but was recognised only after 1984.
+The Archaeological Survey of India founded the museum in 1964 but was recognized only after 1984.
 This Archaeological Museum has a splendid collection of artifacts belonging to prehistoric and late medieval era.
 One can find an array of antiques including coins, statues, ivory and wood sculptures, paintings, portraits, maps, inscriptions, stonework, ceramics, etc.

 Relive your "Dil Chahta Hai" Moment at the Chapora Fort

-The Chapora Fort located just 10 kilometers away from Mapusa overlooking the beautiful Chapora River and being one among the most famous forts of Goa is undeniably the ideal place to be at for nature lovers, Nirvana seekers as well as for lovers of history.
+The Chapora Fort located just 10 kilometers away from Mapusa overlooking the beautiful Chapora River and being one of the most famous forts of Goa is undeniably the ideal place to be at for nature lovers, Nirvana seekers as well as for lovers of history.
 Built by the Portuguese in 1617, the fort has a long and fascinating history attached to it.
 It is the river Chapora that gave the fort its name.

 The fort is now more commonly known as the Dil Chahta Hai Fort since a scene from the blockbuster movie of the same name features the three main leads sitting in the fort and introspecting about life.
 People can visit this fort with his/her loved one after booking with our Goa honeymoon tour package.